-Possession: Ergotron Fit (contraption that her computer sits on and allows her to stand or sit when she works).
+- Possession: Ergotron Fit (a contraption that her computer sits on and allows her to stand or sit when she works).

 Melanie's Happiness Formula:

-- To always take time to assess and evaluate your personal truths.
+- Always take time to assess and evaluate your personal truths.
 If you’re off course you need to assess and evaluate and get yourself back on course.

-- To make sure you’re really addressing your emotions, whether they need to be released somehow and really learning how to regulate your emotions.
+- Make sure you’re really addressing your emotions, whether they need to be released somehow, and really learning how to regulate your emotions.

-- To always have some sort of safety plan in your daily life, which includes having healthy boundaries and having really healthy relationships and not isolating yourself.
+- Always have some sort of safety plan in your daily life, which includes having healthy boundaries and having really healthy relationships, and not isolating yourself.